I created this virtual autobiography as a way to stand out and express myself.

 This was, without a doubt, the most exciting and enjoyable project I worked on in school.
 It perfectly blended creativity, technology, and teamwork.
 This made every step of the process genuinely fun.

-For my bachelor's project, I had the opportunity to collaborate with Belgium's largest and most prestigious university: KU Leuven.
+For my bachelor's project, my friends and I had the opportunity to collaborate with Belgium's largest and most prestigious university: KU Leuven.

 Their digitisation department required a tool to perform prechecks on scanned documents, automatically identifying recurring errors.